Back to top

 You should include a statement of the case for the nominated individual, with regards to the award criteria.
 Letters of support from others to support the nomination are encouraged but not required.

-Please prepare your responses in advance of submitting your nomination via the online nomination form.
+Please prepare your responses in advance of submitting your nomination via the online nomination forms.

 Once you have submitted your nomination you will receive a confirmation email with the details of your submission.
 Should you wish to change any aspect of your nomination, please contact us at summit@qmhc.qld.gov.au